google/closure-templates/documentation/dev/del.md

     one
 1. Use the delegate implementation with no variant and an active delpackage if there is one
-1. Use the default delegate implementation with no variant if there is one
+1. Use the default delegate implementation with no variant.
-1. Otherwise, if the delcall has the attribute `allowemptydefault="true"`, then the call renders to the empty string.
-1. Otherwise, an error occurs.